matthew-nicholas-smith/ascii-computer/readme.md

 logic gates|gates that perform different functions, ie. `*, +, x, !, low, high`
-bus        |a set of wires, individual wires are accessed through 0-9, a-f bus board  |all busses, individual busses are accessed through A-Z floating   |whether or not a piece can sit with no references (not actual terminology)
+bus        |a set of wires, individual wires are accessed through 0-9, a-f bus board  |all busses, individual busses are accessed through A-Z floating   |whether or not a piece can sit with no references (not actual terminology; specific to this language)

 Syntax: